OpenBSD 6.5 on an iMac G3 from 1999 (iMac,1)

 the question about whether you plan to run X.

 All that being said, video performance is pretty poor.
-I am either doing something wrong, or OpenBSD doesn't have accelerated video for this iMac, or this machine is just really old!
+I am either doing something wrong, or OpenBSD doesn't have accelerated video for this iMac, or this machine is just showing its age!
 I will discuss performance below.

 Running OpenBSD on the iMac,1

 Lightweight window managers work okay, as you'd expect.
-You can even run heavier desktop environments, such as xfce, though you'll give up a lot of performance.
+You can even run heavier desktop environments, such as xfce, mate, or lxqt, though you'll give up a lot of performance.

 |iMac,1 with 333 MHz CPU and 320 MB RAM||Intel Atom D525 with 4 GB RAM||Intel Core i7 2620M with 8 GB RAM|